AFIT-R/afit-r.github.io/datawrangling/codebook.md

 A codebook is a technical description of the data that was collected for a particular purpose.
 It describes how the data are arranged in the computer file or files, what the various numbers and letters mean, and any special instructions on how to use the data properly.
 Like any other kind of "book," some codebooks are better than others.
 The best codebooks have:

-1. Purpose of the data collection:
+1. Original source of the data:
+    - Citation of data base or study that original collected the data.
-    - Original organizational intent of the data collection.
+    - Original intent of the data collection.
     - If data collection was a result of a study - who did it, why they did it, how they did it.
 2. Sampling information
     - Where are the data generated.